 The University has a self insured comprehensive general liability program.

-Worker's Compensation covers all employees of the University, including student workers.
+Worker's Compensation covers all employees of the university, including student workers.
 The coverage is for injuries arising out of and in the course of a person's employment.
-Worker's Compensation pays the employee's medical bills and, if the employee is off more than 5 days, Worker's Compensation will pay 2/3 of the person's wages up to a statutory maximum.
-Human Resource policy allows an employee up to 5 days of injury leave based on the normal hours the person worked.
+Worker's Compensation pays the employee's medical bills and, if the employee is off more than five (5) days, Worker's Compensation will pay 2/3 of the person's wages up to a statutory maximum.
+Human Resource policy allows an employee up to five (5) days of injury leave based on the normal hours the person worked.
 This can be used as long as there is a doctor's note stating the person should be off work.
 Work-related accidents should be reported to the Benefits Office immediately.

 Incident Report - Injury/Property Damage